 - Flanderization: While he starts as an unsympathetic yet very competent Bad Boss-type with a few quirks (his soft spot for cats and a couple of unusual hobbies), by season three these quirks started overriding his professionalism, making him go to a mock trial for custody over a cat with an opposing (and equally eccentric) lawyer that isn't even his in the first place, and later totally flunks extremely important negotiations with said lawyer because of that cat.
 The other guy told him that he didn't read the cat the letters he wrote her.

 - Foil: To Harvey.
 They share much of the same traits and behaviors with the major difference being that if Harvey 'plays the man', Louis 'plays the law'.
-It is Louis' strict adherence to the letter of the law (especially when it benefits him) that most people tend to dislike him for whereas Harvey's approach at least makes him seem somewhat charming.
+It is Louis's strict adherence to the letter of the law (especially when it benefits him) that most people tend to dislike him for whereas Harvey's approach at least makes him seem somewhat charming.
+Also, Harvey is The Stoic, very handsome, successful and The Ace, while Louis is very emotional, Hot-Blooded, average-looking, and a No Respect Guy.

 - Hero with Bad Publicity: How he sees himself most of the time which is certainly not how everyone else sees him.